National Association for Rights Protection and Advocacy

 In Memory and Celebration of Rae Unzicker

-Rae Unzicker is featured in the "When Women Pursue Justice," a 3,300 square foot mural in New York City, and in an exhibition catalog and educational program.
+Rae Unzicker is featured in the "When Women Pursue Justice," a 3,300 square foot mural in New York City, and in a related exhibition catalog and educational program.

 The disability community mourns the loss of yet another great disability civil rights leader.
 Rae Unzicker, a longtime disability civil rights advocate and beloved member of the National Council on Disability since 1995, died at her home in Sioux Falls, South Dakota, on March 22, 2001.
 She was 52.
 Her work on behalf of people with psychiatric disabilities is internationally known.
 NCD's 2000 report From Privileges to Rights: People Labeled with Psychiatric Disabilities Speak for Themselves was the brainchild of Rae Unzicker.
 She was a passionate speaker who wrote articles and made appearances on numerous television talk shows.
 Her contributions were significant.
 We will miss her dearly.